 Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

-What is fight, flight, freeze and collapse?
+What are fight, flight, freeze, fawn, and collapse?

 Fight-or-flight and the nervous system

-The fear response is crucial for dealing with serious dangers, and has played an enormous role in helping humans survive.
+The fear response is crucial for dealing with serious dangers and has played an enormous role in helping humans survive.
 When under threat, this response gets the body ready to either run away or fight the danger.

-The impact of trauma on fight-or-flight response
+The impact of trauma on the fight-or-flight response

 Their stress baseline is generally higher, making them more reactive to everyday situations.
 They are more likely to be triggered by feelings, events, sensory information and people – often without even realising it.

-Chronic stress can also have a long-term impact on physical health, including an increased risk of depression, headaches, migraines, chronic fatigue, high blood pressure, high cholesterol, gastrointestinal issues, heart attack, and stroke.
-These health issues can occur when somebody is in a constant fight-or-flight state and can be one of the long-term effects of childhood trauma.
+These health issues can occur when somebody is in a constant fight-or-flight state and are some of the long-term effects of childhood trauma.

 Fight-or-flight response examples

 Before we look at grounding techniques to bring a child out of fight-or-flight mode, it’s essential to understand the signs that their fear response to stress has been triggered.
-Here is a scenario, along with examples of how a child living with trauma may react, depending on whether they fight, flee, freeze, or collapse.
+Here is a scenario, along with examples of how a child living with trauma may react, depending on whether they fight, flee, freeze, fawn, or collapse.

-• Fight: They may become argumentative, yell, or lash out as they try to protect themselves from the perceived threat.
+- Fight: They may become argumentative, yell, or lash out as they try to protect themselves from the perceived threat.

-• Flight: They may run out of the classroom or refuse to engage with the teacher, avoiding the perceived threat
+- Flight: They may run out of the classroom or refuse to engage with the teacher, avoiding the perceived threat.

-• Freeze: They may become immobilised by fear and struggle to respond to the teacher or make eye contact.
+- Freeze: They may become immobilised by fear and struggle to respond to the teacher or make eye contact.
 They may be unable to speak until the perceived threat has passed.

-• Collapse: They may dissociate, appearing to have zoned out as their mind and body disconnect.
+- Collapse: They may dissociate, appearing to have zoned out as their mind and body disconnect.
 They could become limp and, in some cases, faint.

-Grounding techniques to help bring a child out of 'Fight or Flight'
+Grounding techniques to help bring a child out of fight or flight

 1) Deep Breathing Exercises